pleumann/pasta80/README.md

 ## Using the compiler

 To run the compiler just invoke the executable with the name of a Pascal source file to translate.
-The default target is CP/M. There is an optional parameter that enables some simple peephole optimizations:
+The default target is CP/M. There is an optional parameter that enables some simple peephole optimizations and another one that uses dependency analysis to eliminate unused Pascal procedures and functions:

 ```
-$ pl0 hello.pas               # Compiles hello.pas to hello.com
+$ pasta hello.pas             # Compiles hello.pas to hello.com
-$ pl0 --opt hello.pas         # Does the same with optimizations
-$ pl0 --opt hello             # Source file .pas suffix is optional
+$ pasta hello                 # Source file .pas suffix is optional
+$ pasta --opt hello.pas       # Enables peephole optimizations
+$ pasta --opt --dep hello.pas # The same plus dependency analysis
 ```

 You can run the resulting `.com` files on a real CP/M machine or in a CP/M emulator.
 I recommend [tnylpo](https://gitlab.com/gbrein/tnylpo).
 For programs that use VT52 control codes you have to start tnylpo in full-screen mode: